 Then, of course, there is the work-life balance which everyone understands is nonexistent in the 60-hour workweek of today’s (or any day’s) law firm.
 And as far as affecting social change, well that continues to not even exist as an afterthought in many established law firms.

 In short, everything about law firms as well as the entire legal universe, cut against the millennial grain.
 This resulted in law coming in nowhere close to a top favorite career choice for this age group, which like many businesses at the time, consequently put the law firm’s future in peril, leaving the firm lawyer-less and with that, penniless.

-According to Hannah Ewens of Vice, if you are a millennial, you don’t want to become this type of millennial:
+As Hannah Ewens of Vice says, if you are a millennial, you don’t want to become this type of millennial: